389ds/389ds.github.io/docs/389ds/design/matching-rule-in-chain.md

     nsslapd-pluginpath: libsyntax-plugin
     nsslapd-plugininitfunc: inchain_init
     nsslapd-plugintype: syntax
-    nsslapd-pluginenabled: on
+    nsslapd-pluginenabled: off

+Use of this MR is restricted to uses having read access to

+    dn: oid=1.2.840.113556.1.4.1941,cn=features,cn=config
+    objectClass: top
+    objectClass: directoryServerFeature
+    oid: 1.2.840.113556.1.4.1941
+    cn: InChain Matching Rule

-To allow smooth upgrades, *ldap/servers/slapd/upgrade.c* will create that entry.
+Those two entries are present in templates: *ldap/ldif/template-dse-minimal.ldif.in* and *ldap/ldif/template-dse.ldif.in*.
+To allow smooth upgrades, *ldap/servers/slapd/upgrade.c* will create those entries.

+Because of the potential performance impact, this Matching Rule is **not enabled** by default and its uses is limited user allowed to read the entry **oid=1.2.840.113556.1.4.1941,cn=features,cn=config**. see (<a href="#limitations">limitations</a>)

 ## Get the groups